 Multiple geographic sites with the same application - In this example, you want to deploy your website to many geographically distributed sites around the globe and you want all of them to be the same version.
 You want to deploy the new version of your application to a staging slot in all the sites, test it, and - if all of them pass - swap all the staging slots to production slots.
 In this case, given the interdependence between the sites, you cannot model each site as a different environment.
 Instead, you must model this as a single environment with parallel deployment to multiple sites (typically by using phases).

-Multiple test environments to test the same application - Having one or more release definitions, each with multiple environments intended to run test automation for a build, is a common practice.
+Multiple test environments to test the same application - Having one or more release pipelines, each with multiple environments intended to run test automation for a build, is a common practice.
 This is fine if each of the environments deploys the build independently, and then runs tests.
 However, if you set up the first environment to deploy the build, and subsequent environments to test the same shared deployment, you risk overriding the shared environment with a newer build while testing of the previous builds is still in progress.

 The deployment process of a release to an environment is defined in terms of phases and tasks.

 The physical deployment of a release to an environment is controlled through